alchemy-fr/Phraseanet-Docs/en/Admin/Migration to Phraseanet Docker Stack.rst

     Phraseanet Docker stack up and running.
 For more information on how to install Phraseanet with Docker go to https://github.com/alchemy-fr/Phraseanet#phraseanet-with-docker.

-    A dump of the application box and databoxes of the Phraseanet install you wish to migrate.
+    A dump of the application box and databoxes of the Phraseanet install you wish to migrate ("db_name_of_the_databox").

-    A backup of the following directories : custom, lazaret, download as well as the datas directories ("db_name_of_the_databox").
+    A backup of the following directories : custom, lazaret, download (located inside the)as well as the datas directories.
+    - "download" inside the ./tmp of your Phraseanet source directory
+    - "lazaret" inside the ./tmp of your Phraseanet source directory
+    - "custom" inside the ./config of your Phraseanet source directory
+    - "datas" located by default inside the source of Phraseanet but can be located inside a seperate volume depending on your setup

-    A backup of your previous configuration file.
+    A backup of your previous configuration file (config/configuration.yml).

 Migrate Lazaret, download, custom and datas directories